 However, in DCMS's report to the UK parliament in February 2021, it concluded that the case for introducing an opt-out procedure into law in this area was not strong enough, recognising, amongst other things, the potential for such a procedure to create uncertainty for businesses.

 Given the role played by third party litigation funding in mass actions, those interested in this area are also closely watching developments in relation to such funding.
 The Civil Justice Council is currently conducting a government-commissioned review into litigation funding, including its regulation.
-This review is expected to inform whether, and in what form, the government introduced legislation to address the impact of the Supreme Court's so-called PACCAR decision in 2023,which rendered unenforceable many litigation funding agreements.
+This review is expected to inform whether, and in what form, the government introduces legislation to address the impact of the Supreme Court's so-called PACCAR decision in 2023, which rendered unenforceable many litigation funding agreements.
+The Civil Justice Council published an interim report and consultation questions in late October, and its final report is expected in summer 2025.